microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/id-card-ocr/README.md

 ## Process configuration to read text

+In the first step, we will use the Optical Character Recognition (OCR) analysis engine to read the text from an image of an ID card.

 ### Image file ingest

 To ingest an image file couldn't be simpler.
 We will include the following in our process configuration: